Av3boy/towa/README.md

-# TOWA | TODO list for the the shows you want to WATCH
+# TOWA | TODO list for the shows you want to WATCH